 - Lower dosages of Dilaudid are needed in people with moderate liver or kidney disease.

-- May not be suitable for some people including those any type of pre-existing breathing problems, with severe liver or kidney disease, with head injuries, at risk for low blood pressure, prostatic hypertrophy, with psychiatric conditions, drug or alcohol dependency.
+- May not be suitable for some people including those with pre-existing breathing problems, severe liver or kidney disease, with head injuries, seizures, gastrointestinal conditions, at risk for low blood pressure, prostatic hypertrophy, with psychiatric conditions, drug or alcohol dependency.

 - May interact with a number of other drugs including those that also cause sedation or respiratory depression or which are metabolized by similar hepatic enzymes.
 Some preparations of Dilaudid contain sodium metabisulfite which may cause allergic reactions in people who are sensitive to it.

 - Dilaudid is classed as a schedule II controlled drug, because of its high potential for abuse and risk of respiratory depression.